rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 `nodekey` is the node private key.

-`nodekey` is required if the node is a boot node `bootnode: true`, or if besu node with `client: geth` is a signer in proof of authority clique network or validator in ibft2 network.
+`nodekey` is required if the node is a boot node `bootnode: true`, or if besu node with `client: besu` is a signer in proof of authority clique network or validator in ibft2 network.

 ## p2pPort